-Rita is starting her first year at Memorial University and is hoping to gain a degree in pharmacy.
-She had participated in one Radhoc conference as a Champion and is very excited to become a Committee Member this year!
-In her spare time, Rita enjoys volunteering at the Janeway Hospital, playing her flute, swimming and drinking coffee with one milk.
+Rita is starting her second year at Memorial University doing a degree in pharmacy.
+This is her second year on Committee and she is very excited to meet new people!
+In her spare time, Rita enjoys volunteering, trying new food playing her flute, swimming and drinking coffee with one milk.
 After traveling to China, Rita has gained a love of traveling and hopes to backpack in different countries one day.
-When she is not studying or volunteering, Rita enjoys reading (Mortal Instruments is one of her favs!) and would love any book recommendations.
-Rita will Unfortunately not be in attendance of summer camp 2017.
+When she is not studying or volunteering, Rita enjoys reading and would love any book recommendations.

 Larry Kuzco is a leadership-oriented llama who loves donuts, finding new ways to get his daily caffeine fix, and spreading llama love to llama lovers everywhere.
 Larry's biggest pet peeve is cat noises at 5AM, But can sometimes be forgiving of this because he loves champions (most of the time anyways) Larry is seeking to enthrall the world with his razor sharp wit, eloquent sarcasm, majestic coat of fur, and his attitude to rival only Beyoncé.
 Be sure to give his insta a follow for the day to day updates on the adventurous life of Radhoc's Mascot. @larrykuzcothellama